 The process of leaving hospital is widely referred to as hospital discharge.
 Each hospital will have its own policy, which you should request as soon as you are able to after arrival in hospital so you can start planning your discharge with those responsible for your care.

-Discharge planning for elderly patients
+Discharge planning for older patients

 Most hospitals have a dedicated Hospital Discharge Planner whose responsibility is to ensure smooth transition from hospital back home ensuring the right on-going care package is in place if required.
 If you require care after hospital discharge, the provider you choose should be working closely with the discharge team at the hospital and other healthcare professionals involved in your care to ensure everything is in place for you when you leave.